amandoabreu/amandoabreu.github.io/_posts/2018-11-10-how-monotheistic-religion-lead-to-capitalism.markdown

 God: The thing bigger than yourself that is included in your goal. (if nothing is bigger than yourself, you’re your own God, and likely a narcissist with nothing but hedonistic pursuits).

 > You could say the promises your God gives you are the goal, and Religion specifies the actionable steps you have to do to reach said goal.

+And we will always pursue the "one" God that works for all of us.
+However, the only thing we have in common is that we will al die, but it's not a very nice goal.